How Anxious Am I? Take This Anxiety Self-Assessment

 While normal levels of anxiety can provide benefits, elevated feelings of anxiety or anxiety disorders pose several serious health risks.

-Due to the nature of anxiety symptoms, there is an increased risk of high blood pressure or heart disease.
-If someone already suffers from heart disease, anxiety disorders may increase the chance of coronary issues.
+Due to the nature of anxiety symptoms, there is an increased risk of high blood pressure and heart disease.
+If someone already suffers from heart disease, anxiety disorders may increase the chance of further disease, such as coronary artery issues.

-Anxiety triggers an individual’s flight-or-fight response which causes the release of neuro-chemicals and hormones such as adrenaline, into the body.
+Anxiety triggers an individual’s flight-or-fight response, which causes the release of neurochemicals (epinephrine) and hormones (adrenaline) into the body.

-As a short-term event, these chemicals and hormones increase one’s breathing rate and pulse, meaning the brain is supplied with more canned oxygen in preparation for a fight or flight to the situation.
-Consequently, the immune system also benefits from a brief boost.
-After the dissipation of chemicals and hormones, the body returns to normal functioning.
-However, the continued feeling of anxiety prevents your body from returning to its normal level of functioning thus compromising your immune system in the long term.
+As a short-term event, these chemicals and hormones increase one’s breathing rate and pulse, meaning the brain is supplied with more oxygen in preparation for fight or flight.
+However, the continued feeling of anxiety prevents your body from returning to its normal level of functioning, thus compromising your immune system in the long term.

 How to manage anxiety

-There are various methods one can employ to attempt to manage anxiety symptoms.
-It is important to remember that some techniques work better for some than others, what works for one person may not be as effective for someone else.
-However, if anxiety symptoms are proving hard to manage or lessen, seek support from a medical professional.
+There are various methods one can employ to manage anxiety symptoms.
+It is important to remember that some techniques work better for some people than others.
+In other words, what works for one person may not be as effective for someone else.
+However, if anxiety symptoms are proving hard to manage or reduce, seek support from a medical professional.

 When feelings of anxiety begin to appear, controlled slow breathing can lessen the intensity of adrenaline and racing heartbeats.
 Another technique is progressively relaxing groups of muscles.
-This involves being in a quiet room and over several minutes attempting to tense and release as many muscles from the body as possible.
+This involves being in a quiet room and, over several minutes, attempting to tense and release as many muscles from the body as possible.
 This method helps with muscle tension caused by anxiety.
-Being active with healthy eating habits is also important, this can be as simple as going for a walk outside to spending time with loved ones.
-This will improve your overall well-being and allow for stress relief.
+Being active and having healthy eating habits is also important; this can be as simple as going for a walk outside to spending time with loved ones.
+It will improve your overall well-being and allow for stress relief.

 Overcoming anxiety with neuroplasticity “brain retraining”

-re-origin focuses on addressing anxiety at the source, as opposed to just treating the symptoms.
-Because anxiety is, at its core, and full body, mind and brain condition, re-origin focuses on retraining the limbic system to down-regulate the “threat-reflex” and thus allow the body and mind to return to a state of calm.
+At re-origin we focus on addressing anxiety at the source, as opposed to only treating the symptoms.
+Because anxiety is, at its core, and full-body, mind, and brain condition, re-origin focuses on retraining the limbic system to down-regulate the “threat-reflex” and allow the body and mind to return to a state of calm.
 This is done in our program by capitalizing on the brain’s neuroplasticity or ability to change.
-By pruning away old negative neural pathways in the brain and forging new beneficial ones, we can not only learn how to self-regulate but also condition calmness and ease as our new default state. – This essentially means calming the brain’s overactive threat-response system so you can permanently and fully recover from persistent anxiety.
+By pruning away old negative neural pathways in the brain and forging new beneficial ones, we can not only learn how to self-regulate but also condition calmness and ease as our new default state.
+This essentially means calming the brain’s overactive threat-response system so you can permanently and fully recover from persistent anxiety.

-At re-origin, we guide individuals in how to use the perspective of the “curious observer,” by separating oneself from anxious thoughts and feelings and then learning to view them as nothing more than a temporary brain loop.
-By conditioning, this new behavior and experience with a series of science-based brain retraining techniques, its members of the re-origin program and community have been able to experience dramatic and permanent shifts in how they feel, function, and show up in daily life.
+At re-origin, we guide individuals in how to use the perspective of the “curious observer” by separating oneself from anxious thoughts and feelings and then learning to view them as nothing more than a temporary brain loop.
+By conditioning this new behavior and experience with a series of science-based brain retraining techniques, its members at the re-origin program and community have been able to experience dramatic and permanent shifts in how they feel, function, and present in daily life.

 FAQs

-Anxiety turns from normal into a problem when anxious or fearful feelings are unexpectedly severe or continue for a long period of time even after a stressful or tense situation has ended.
-When anxiety causes personal upset emotionally, mentally, or physically, or leaving someone unable to handle everyday challenges means anxiety has become an issue.
+Anxiety becomes a problem when anxious or fearful feelings are severe or continue for a long period of time, even after a stressful or tense situation has ended.
+Anxiety becomes an issue when it causes personal upset emotionally, mentally, or physically, or leaving someone unable to handle everyday challenges.

-Common treatment options for anxiety include mediation and mindfulness, relaxation techniques, corrective breathing methods, adjusting dietary habits, exercising, cognitive therapy, exposure therapy, counseling, and medication. re-origin uses neuroplasticity to retrain old neural pathways and calm the fight or flight response.
+Common treatment options for anxiety include meditation and mindfulness, relaxation techniques, corrective breathing methods, adjusting dietary habits, exercising, cognitive therapy, counseling, and medications.
+At re-origin, we use neuroplasticity to retrain old neural pathways and calm the fight-or-flight response.

-What true diagnosis must come from a medical professional, there are anxiety self-assessments and quizzes like the one above that can be used to establish a baseline for your overall level of anxiety and how it may have impacted you.
-By returning to this site and filling out the same assessment over time, you will be able to see how your level of anxiety changes based on the various methods of treatment you employ.
+Even though real diagnoses must come from a medical professional, there are anxiety self-assessments and quizzes like the one above that can be used to establish a baseline for your overall level of anxiety and how it may have impacted you.
+By returning to this site and filling out the same assessment over time, you will be able to see how your level of anxiety changes based on the various methods of treatment that you use.

 Fear is a natural response to a dangerous situation that normally ceases once the danger has passed.
-Anxiety, on the other hand, is when the fear-response persists beyond the danger.
-Human beings are thought to be unique in their ability t0 (mostly unwittingly) prolong and perpetuate the limbic systems’ threat response by dwelling or ruminating (either consciously or unconsciously) on a negative or unpleasant thought situation, e.g. the worst-case scenario.
+Anxiety, on the other hand, is when the fear response persists beyond the danger.
+Human beings are thought to be unique in their ability to (mostly unwittingly) prolong and perpetuate the limbic systems’ threat response by dwelling or ruminating (either consciously or unconsciously) on negative or unpleasant thought situations, e.g., the worst-case scenario.

-Neuroplasticity programs like the one re-origin offers may be able to help reduce anxiety by addressing the source and retraining the limbic system out of fight or flight.
+If your anxiety won’t go away, neuroplasticity programs like the one re-origin offers address the source and retrain the limbic system out of fight or flight.